-FUS: The FUS gene expresses the FUS protein which is a type of RNA binding protein.
+FUS: The FUS gene expresses the FUS protein, which is a type of RNA binding protein.
 Some of its functions are similar to those of the TDP-43 protein.
-Therefore, the FUS protein monitors a number of processes in RNA metabolism.
-In ALS, pathogenic variants of this gene sometimes cause improper folding and distribution of the FUS protein, thereby interfering with the normal cellular physiology.
+Therefore, the FUS protein monitors several processes in RNA metabolism.
+Pathogenic variants of this gene sometimes cause improper folding and distribution of the FUS protein, thereby interfering with normal cellular physiology.

-C9ORF72: Although the exact role of this gene is not yet clear, few reports have indicated its involvement in protein transport especially in the form of endosomal activity and autophagy.
+C9ORF72: Although the exact role of this gene is not yet clear, few reports have indicated its involvement in protein transport, especially in the form of endosomal activity and autophagy.
 And a decreased expression of C9ORF72 might be associated with disease, as noted in a few animal studies.
-However, this downregulation alone does not result in ALS, but in fact, works in a complex of a few other proteins.
+However, this downregulation alone does not result in the disorder, but in fact, works in a complex of a few other proteins.

 Minor genetic components of ALS